Back

 What minimum equipment is needed?

-An HD webcam, headset with microphone, adequate lighting, stable fiber or 4G connection (min.
-10 Mbps upload), and a secure video tool integrated with your practice software.
+An HD webcam, headset with microphone, adequate lighting, stable internet connection, and a secure video tool integrated with your practice software.

 Ready to try DAISY?